Deliver “Delight and Passion” to people

 [Display2.0 / Koshin Planning Co., Ltd.]

-Display2.0 is a new attempt to update not only concept design of the fixtures, but also the manufacturing process itself, from the selection of materials and colors to the design of the recycling process.
-By operating a recycling-oriented manufacturing system using 3D printing, it is now possible to reuse prototype samples and used fixtures that were previously subject to disposal as raw materials.
-In addition, by selecting cellulose acetate, a biomass material made from cellulose and acetic acid extracted from wood, as the molding resin, we can expect to reduce the burden on the environment.
-Koshin Planning will continue to challenge next-generation manufacturing using 3D printing and a recycling system.
+Display2.0 is a new attempt to update the entire manufacturing process, from the concept design of fixtures to the selection of materials and colors, and even the design of a circular process.
+By operating a circular manufacturing system utilizing 3D printing, it has become possible to reuse prototype samples and used fixtures that were previously discarded as raw materials.
+Furthermore, by selecting "cellulose acetate," a biomass material made from cellulose and acetic acid extracted from wood, as the molding resin, a reduction in environmental impact can also be expected.
+Koshin Planning will continue to challenge itself with next-generation manufacturing through 3D printing and circular systems.

 [Colour Recycle System / colourloop Co., Ltd.]